SanketDhengre/NexCall/README.md

 4. Push and open a PR

 Please add tests or manual verification steps for features that affect WebRTC or socket logic.

----

-## License

-MIT © NexCall

----

-If you need, I can:

--   generate a sample `.env` and `environment.js` files,
--   provide exact Express code to serve `frontend/build`,
--   or produce a short checklist for Render deployment (links/screenshots).